vivaserver/MoonLion/README.md

 - [Lion][lion]
 - [Lion GTK 3.8][lgtk]

-Additionally, annoying errors messages and syntax warnings were fixed from some CSS files (GTK-3.0).
+Additionally, annoying error messages and syntax warnings were fixed from some CSS files (GTK-3.0).

 ## Installation